United States Army Special Forces selection and training: 18E – Communications Sergeant

 The Special Forces communications sergeant learns U.S. communication systems as well as those systems globally.
 He incorporates this information and technology into his communications planning, and teaches it to the other members of his ODA.
-Communications sergeants have a thorough grounding in communication basics, communications procedures, computer technology; assembly, and systems applications.
+Communications sergeants have a grounding in communication basics, communications procedures, computer technology, assembly, and systems applications.

 They understand communication theory –- install, operate, and maintain radio systems across all bands.
 They are able to make communications in voice to data, and to read voice and data radio nets by using computer systems and networks.

 Communications sergeants are experts in sending and receiving messages to link the SFODA with its command and control elements.
 They are familiar with antenna theory, radio wave propagation, and how to teach it to others.
 Communications sergeants prepare the communications portion of area studies, briefbacks, and operation plans and orders.
 They can recruit, organize, train, and advise/command indigenous combat forces up to company size.

 The course provides training in computer applications, satellite radios, and satellite and antenna theory, and radio wave propagation.
-Soldiers learn to construct field-expedient antennas, employing communications procedures and techniques, and communicate throughout the high frequency (HF), VHF, and UHF spectrums, culminating with a field training exercise.
+Soldiers learn to construct field antennas, employing communications procedures and techniques, and communicate throughout the high frequency (HF), VHF, and UHF spectrums, culminating with a field training exercise.
 The course develops a world-class SF Communicator capable of employing, accessing, and familiar with SF, joint, and inter-agency communications.